Codein-Labs/ibexa-seo-toolkit/docs/FEATURES.md

   * sitemap link override support

 * Content Analysis
-  * Contributors now have a similar tool to Yoast SEO on eZ Platform
+  * Contributors now have a similar tool to Yoast SEO on Ibexa
   * Analyzers can be easily created by the developper for custom use cases
   * Analyzers can be disabled on some content types.